nobl/ioBroker.senec/README.md

 ## Changelog
 ### 1.2.0 (NoBl)
 * Added datapoints for: PM1OBJ1, PM1OBJ2, EG_CONTROL, RTC, PM1, TEMPMEASURE, DEBUG, SOCKETS, CASC, WALLBOX, CONNX50, STECA (please report wrong / missing units).
-* Adapter now calculates day-values for: STATISTIC.LIVE_GRID_EXPORT, STATISTIC.LIVE_GRID_IMPORT, STATISTIC.LIVE_HOUSE_CONS, STATISTIC.LIVE_PV_GEN, STATISTIC.LIVE_BAT_CHARGE_MASTER, STATISTIC.LIVE_BAT_DISCHARGE_MASTER.
+* Adapter now calculates day/week/month/year-values for: STATISTIC.LIVE_GRID_EXPORT, STATISTIC.LIVE_GRID_IMPORT, STATISTIC.LIVE_HOUSE_CONS, STATISTIC.LIVE_PV_GEN, STATISTIC.LIVE_BAT_CHARGE_MASTER, STATISTIC.LIVE_BAT_DISCHARGE_MASTER.
 Calculated values can be found below the "_calc." datapoint.
 Information about daily values was removed from the API by SENEC in the past.
 So here we go again ...

 ### 1.1.1 (NoBl)
 * Object attributes are updated to what they are expected to be: unit, description, datatype (this will break anything that still relies on datapoints being STRING that aren't meant to be string)